aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ## Loading the Read/Write Splitting Plugin

 The read/write splitting plugin is not loaded by default.
 To load the plugin, include it in the `wrapperPlugins` connection parameter.
 If you would like to load the read/write splitting plugin alongside the failover and host monitoring plugins, the read/write splitting plugin must be listed before these plugins in the plugin chain.
 If it is not, failover exceptions will not be properly processed by the plugin.
 See the example below to properly load the read/write splitting plugin with these plugins.
+Although the driver performs proper plugin sorting by default (see [`autoSortWrapperPluginOrder` configuration parameter](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters)), this note remains important.

 ```
 final Properties properties = new Properties();